-Permit Requirements Planned and ongoing activities The permittee must develop a strategy that outlines the methods of evaluating Green Infrastructure/ Low-Impact Development (LID) pilot projects.
+Permit Requirements Planned and ongoing activities The permittee shall continue to implement a strategy that outlines the methods of evaluating Green Infrastructure/ Low-Impact Development (LID) pilot projects.
 The Program must ensure that controls are in place that would prevent or minimize water quality impacts and comply with the evaluating Green Infrastructure/LID pilot projects strategy.
-The Port will incorporate LID structures/Green Infrastructure into any future construction projects that will occur at the Port to the maximum extent practical.
+The Port will incorporate LID structures/Green Infrastructure into any future construction projects that will occur at the Port to the maximum extent practicable (MEP).
 All construction and/or development proposals will be required to consider LID components in their design.
 If not practicable, supporting documentation regarding the prohibitive factors is required and must be communicated to the Port.
-The permittee must adopt or develop, implement, and enforce a program to address post-construction storm water runoff from new development and redevelopment projects that disturb greater than or equal to 10,000 sq. ft. that discharge into the MS4.
+The permittee shall implement and enforce a program to address post-construction storm water runoff from new development and redevelopment projects that disturb greater than or equal to 10,000 sq. ft. that discharge into the MS4.
 To document that post-construction storm water runoff controls from new development and redevelopment projects that disturb greater than or equal to one acre have been addressed, the responsible party for each construction project is required by applicable state and federal storm water regulations to prepare a post-construction design for permanent storm water controls and submit to the Port for review.
 The proposed designs must consider LID components to the extent practicable.
-The post-construction storm water control design should incorporate plans and specifications, including explanations of the proposed storm water quality control measures, BMPs, and Standard Operating Procedures (SOP) that will be used to prevent the discharge of pollutants to the MS4 upon completion of project construction.
+The post-construction storm water control design should incorporate plans and specifications, including explanations of the proposed storm water quality control measures, BMPs, and standard operating procedures (SOP) that will be used to prevent the discharge of pollutants to the MS4 upon completion of project construction.
 The responsible party must also complete the Port's Post-Construction Site Form (Appendix C) and submit it, along with a drainage plan to the Port.
 The responsible party will comply with the submitted drainage plan or the Port holds the right to revoke the Stakeholder's lease.
 If the responsible party should divert from the plan and it results in an incident, the responsible party will be responsible for any costs (time, effort, and materials) incurred by the Port to resolve the incident.
-The permittee must carry out a planning process, for example, a master plan, to develop, implement and enforce controls to reduce post-construction runoff from new development and redevelopment projects.
+The permittee shall implement and enforce controls to reduce post-construction runoff from new development and redevelopment projects.
 The current Port Master Plan was completed in 1999.
 It requires developing, implementing, and enforcing storm water quality controls during all future planning sessions.
 Consideration will be given to the impacts that new and redevelopment projects may have on storm water quality.